Sex hormone-binding globulin (SHBG) is a protein produced mainly in the liver. It binds certain hormones, including:

 SHBG carries these hormones throughout your bloodstream.
 Hormones in this bound state aren’t available for your cells to use.
 It’s your body’s way of regulating hormone levels.

-Generally speaking, when your SHBG levels are low, your body has more hormones available for use.
-When your SHBG levels are high, your body has fewer hormones at its disposal.
+Generally speaking, when your SHBG levels are low, your body has more unbound sex hormones available for use.
+When your SHBG levels are high, your body has fewer free sex hormones at its disposal.

 Normal SHBG levels vary according to gender and age.
 But many other factors can influence SHBG levels and cause them to be abnormally low or high.